michaelcanonizado/finance-tracker/README.md

-🚨 NOTE: This codebase is no longer being maintained and has been archived.
+🚨 This codebase is no longer being maintained and has been archived.
 A new version will be made.